BBWI Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Net Sales: $2.7 billion, down 2.3% year-over-year but better than expected guidance of a high single-digit decline.
+• Net Sales: $2.7 billion, down 2.3% year-over-year but better than the expected decline of high single digits.

-• Adjusted EPS: $2.05, down 2% from the previous year but exceeded expectations.
+• Adjusted EPS: $2.05, exceeding expectations and down 2% from the previous year.

-• Adjusted SG&A Rate: 23.2%, up 90 basis points due to softer sales and investments in technology.
+• Adjusted SG&A Rate: 23.2%, up 90 basis points from last year, reflecting investments in technology and the Consumer First Formula.

 2. Strategic Updates and Business Highlights

-• Consumer First Formula: Launched to drive sustainable growth through product innovation, brand revitalization, marketplace engagement, and operational efficiency.
+• Consumer First Formula: A multi-year plan launched to return to sustainable growth, focusing on innovative products, brand reinvigoration, marketplace presence, and operational efficiency.

 • Brand Modernization: Enhanced storytelling and visual identity, with increased investment in influencer marketing to attract younger consumers.

-• Marketplace Expansion: Successful launch on Amazon aimed at reaching new and lapsed customers, with plans for further distribution enhancements.
+• Marketplace Expansion: Successful launch on Amazon aimed at reaching new and lapsed customers, with a curated assortment of 50 SKUs.

 3. Forward Guidance and Outlook